 Microsoft Azure is a cloud source service where you can deploy and manage Interana clusters.
-You can create Azure Linux Virtual Machines (VMs) on-demand to create a scalable, secure Ubntu infrastructure for as many Interana clusters as needed.
+You can create Azure Linux Virtual Machines on-demand for a scalable, secure Ubntu infrastructure for as many Interana clusters as needed.

-This topic demonstrates how to create an Azure portal and Ubuntu Linux VM, on which you can then install an Interana single-node cluster.
+This topic demonstrates how to create an Azure portal and Ubuntu Linux virtual machine (VM), on which you can then install an Interana single-node cluster.

 You can use the process outlined in this topic for a multi-node Interana cluster by creating multiple VMs, and then following the install multi-node Interana instructions.